adamjaffeback/Hacker-News-Reader/README.md

 1. Bundles the application for production using `react-scripts build`
 1. Builds the custom service worker
 1. Removes up Create React App's service worker
-1. Installs yarn's server package for simple static assets
 1. Starts the server with `serve -s build`
 1. Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

-Ideally, I'd not have `serve -s build` part of this task, but rather part of the setup in this README.
-However, I wanted to follow the instructions from the specs, "Make sure your project is easy to setup.
-Your app should be ready to run after npm install."

 ### `npm test`